Virtual time travel at your fingertips

 Moi!
 Team of Me!

-Project Concept Selection, Research, Usability Study, Ideation, Information Architecture, User Flows, Business Model, Usability Study/Interviews, Identity and Design System, Final Deliverable
+Creating Product Concept and Selection, Research, Usability Study, Ideation, Information Architecture, User Flows, Business Model, Usability Study/Interviews, Identity and Design System, Final Deliverable

 Figma, Figjam, Miro, Google Docs, Storyboardthat, Zoom